aaronland/unicode-table/README.md

 `unicode-table` is a plain-vanilla, no-dependencies port of Paul Ford's [Unicode table for you](http://www.ftrain.com/unicode-table.html).

 It doesn't have sliders but it does have keyboard commands and rudimentary search.
-Also, more recent versions of Unicode.
+Also, more recent versions of Unicode, including Unihan.

 ## Demo